snoekiede/gocontextmanager/README.md

 # Introduction

 This is a simple implementation of a context manager in Go, in the vein of Python's 'with' statement and C#'s 'using' statement, providing automatic disposal of objects, using the provided Dispose method.
+This package is still in version 0.1.0 so use with caution.

 ## Example use
 Imagine you are working with an imaginary *Memoryfile* struct which looks like this: